 Quebec English election debate nixed after two leaders, including Legault, decline to attend

-The only English-language debate planned for Quebec's fall election has been called off after two party leaders, including Premier François Legault, said they won't take part.
+The only English-language debate planned for Quebec's fall election has been called off after two party leaders, including Premier François Legault, said they wouldn't take part.

 All the party leaders were invited this week to participate in a single English-language debate on Sept.
 20, hosted by a media consortium made up of several English-language outlets in the Montreal area, including CTV News.